PatrickTseng/portaldocs/portal-sdk/templates/portalfx-controls-monitor-chart-v2.md

 `\Client\V2\Preview\MonitorChartV2\MonitorChartV2Blade.ts`

-The sample has a static chart from dummy app on top and a configurable chart below it with various options.
-You can add a single or multiple metrics to the chart, Add a threshold on the first metric and adjust its value, add grouping/segmentation to the chart on selected dimensions and add filters to the chart.
+The sample has a static chart from DEMO_APP app on top and a configurable chart below it with various options.
+You can add a single or multiple metrics to the chart, add a threshold on the first metric and adjust its value, add grouping/splitting to the chart on selected dimensions, add filters to the chart, and add a ClickableLink to control control the chart onClick behavior.

 ![Metrics chart control single input][2]

+### Threshold
+Click the "Add alert threshold" checkbox, and specify the threshold value in the 'Upper threshold value:" field.

+### Timespan
+Click the 'Last 24 hours' radio button to render chart for the last 24 hours (relative timespan).
+Cick 'Absolute 3 days to now' to show chart from 3 days ago to now (absolute timespan).

+### Chart onClick behavior
+When the chart is clicked, you can control the click behavior by setting the onClick uri KO field.
+You can do by settting Clickable.uri KO field. (ref how this.monitorChartV2.onClick.uri is being set)
+  - ``undefined``: This is the default behavior.
+When the control is pinned to the dashboard, it will bring up the MetricsBlade for editing and saving changes back changes to the dashboard.
+When the chart is hosted inside a blade, it will construct a deeplink, and bring up the MetricsBlade blade for editing.
+Since the contorl is not hosted in dashboard, saving is not supported.
+  - ``null``: Disable click behavior.
+Nothing happens when you click.
+  - ``url``:  When url is specified in onClick.uri KO field, it will navigate to the url you specified.

 ### End-to-end flow for users